 If you aren't interested in a particular degree level and want to know which schools are the overall best at delivering an education for the public health degrees they offer, see the list below.

-Any student who is interested in public health has to look into University of Nevada - Reno.
-Located in the large city of Reno, UNR is a public university with a fairly large student population.
+Any student pursuing a degree in public health needs to check out University of Nevada - Reno.
+Located in the city of Reno, UNR is a public university with a very large student population.

-It's difficult to beat University of Nevada - Las Vegas if you wish to pursue a degree in public health.
-Located in the midsize city of Las Vegas, UNLV is a public university with a fairly large student population.
+It's hard to beat University of Nevada - Las Vegas if you wish to pursue a degree in public health.
+Located in the city of Las Vegas, UNLV is a public university with a very large student population.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.